da-bao-jian/Mirror/README.md

 * Head over to the [Live](https://dabaojian1992.github.io/Mirror/) site;

-* Upon granting access to the microphone and webcam, say "START";
+* Upon granting access to the microphone and webcam, say "START" (this could take couple seconds);

 * Once the voice input turns into floating text on the screen, the webcam will initiate facial scan;